jarrassoul/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a script that switches the current user to the user betty.
+0 - Create a script that changes your user ID to betty.